 I expected my post would be indexed under book genre, which I thought was a popular search term, but that it wouldn’t appear very high.

 Instead, when I checked my post ranking in Semrush, something surprising had happened.

 Google quickly attributed fifty-six keywords to the article.
 This has helped the page deliver 2.5% of my overall site traffic.

-I was expecting that the fifty-six semantically derived keywords would probably consist mostly of specific genre descriptions and that my original keyword was delivering most of the traffic.
+I was expecting that the fifty-six semantically derived keywords would probably consist mostly of specific genre descriptions.
+And that my original keyword would deliver most of the traffic.

 But I was wrong.
 Google had done something very clever from my text.